-With so many rewards cards to choose from, how do you find the best one for you?
-You can narrow it down fast by answering a few questions.
+With so many rewards cards to choose from, answering a few questions can help you pick the best one for your needs.

 A rewards credit card can be an easy way to get something back for the things you buy.